The Twin

 burn up the chaff with unquenchable fire."
 (Mt 3:12)

-We in the modern period do not want the Warrior-Jesus.
-But perhaps they forget that YHWH is the Warrior-God: YHWH, Who wrests an intricate, orderly creation out of unrulable chaos, and the Son, Who commands "even the wind and sea, and they obey Him" (Mk 4:14).
+But we in the modern period do not want the Warrior Jesus.
+Perhaps we forget that YHWH is the Warrior-God: YHWH, Who wrests an intricate, orderly creation out of unrulable chaos, and the Son, Who commands "even the wind and sea, and they obey Him" (Mk 4:14).

 As we open our Gospel lesson, what is depicted in the upper room?
 First let us examine the setting.
 What is its primary feature?
-It is that the doors are locked even though everyone is present.
-Clearly, this have not been done to foil the plans of a thief.
-The Gospel is plain they have been locked out of fear, "fear of the Jews" (Jn 20:19).
-And then there is the counterview: the apostle who is walking about in the public square.
-The one side perceives a clear and present threat.
-Their view is controlled by paranoia that the police are about to break down the door.
-And yet here is a counterview, depicting an aposotle walking about in the public square in plain view where all might see him and arrest him.
-Which view is the accurate reflection of reality?
-Those in the Upper Room are sure they are in danger.
-And Thomas dismisses it ..... as fantasy.
+It is the locked door, secured even though everyone is present.
+Clearly, this was not done to foil a thief.
+The Gospel is plain: the door is locked out of "fear of the Jews" (Jn 20:19).
+But, then, there is the Apostle who disdains such fear, the Apostle who walks about in the public square, who defiantly dares anyone to arrest him.
+He is filled with pain — disgusted at his own treachery and at the betrayal of the others.

 But he [Peter] spoke more vehemently, "If I have to die